Complete logics for elementary team properties: Conclusion and open problems

 We have also defined a logic that characterizes exactly the downward closed elementary (or first-order) team properties, the fragment of \FOT that we call \FOTd.
 We studied the axiomatization problem of $\D\oplus\FOTd$, dependence logic \D enriched with the weak connectives and quantifiers in \FOTd.
-On the basis of the known partial axiomatization of dependence logic, we have defined a system of natural deduction for $\D\oplus\FOTd$ that is complete for certain class of pseudo-flat consequences.
+On the basis of the known partial axiomatization of dependence logic, we have defined a system of natural deduction for $\D\oplus\FOTd$ that is complete for a certain class of pseudo-flat consequences.
 First-order formulas belong to this class, and thus our result also implies that the system of dependence logic in \cite{Axiom_fo_d_KV} is complete for first-order consequences (over formulas), resolving an open problem in \cite{Axiom_fo_d_KV} in the affirmative.
 Generalizing the axiomatization of $\D\oplus\FOTd$ we obtained in this paper to a larger fragment is left as future work.
 Also, finding similar partial axiomatizations of independence logic enriched with inclusion atoms and logical constants in \FOT would be an interesting addition to this line of research.

 In the proofs of the (strong) completeness theorem of the above systems, we made use of the compactness of the logics with respect to formulas (Theorem \ref{compact}).
 The proof we gave for compactness has an extra assumption that the set $\Gamma$ of formulas has countably many free variables, and the argument does not directly work for $\Gamma$ having uncountably many free variables.
-Whether compactness for formulas actually holds in general and how to prove it is unclear.
+How to prove compactness for formulas in general is unclear.